Same Sex Marriage (Prohibition) Act 2013: History

-The bill was first placed to the National Assembly by Justice Minister Bayo Ojo on January 18, 2006, but it was not passed during the first reading.
+The bill was first placed before the National Assembly by Justice Minister Bayo Ojo on January 18, 2006, but it was not passed during the first reading.
 On January 18, 2007, the bill was approved by the Federal Executive Council and resent before the National Assembly.
-However, it received condemnation from human rights organizations for its restrictions on freedom of speech and organization, potentially placing Nigeria at odds with several international agreements to which the country was signatory.
+However, it was condemned by human rights organizations for its restrictions on freedom of speech and organization, potentially placing Nigeria at odds with several international agreements to which the country was signatory.
 It was also seen in Nigeria as being a last-ditch election-year effort of the Obasanjo administration to appeal to public sentiment, since the second reading of the bill was being pushed after the Senate's defeat of a bill to amend the Constitution's limit on the number of presidential terms.
 As a result, the bill was not passed by either house before the general election that year.